 Steven W. Fitschen is the President of the National Legal Foundation (NLF).
-The NLF is a public interest law firm located in Virginia Beach, Virginia.
+The NLF is a public interest law firm located in Chesapeake, Virginia.
 He previously served as the organization’s Administrator, Executive Vice President, and Executive Director.
 He served for nine years as a member of the Regent University School of Law faculty.

 Founded in 1985, the National Legal Foundation has litigated numerous prominent cases.
 Among these are Lefemine v.
 Wideman, Board of Education of Westside Community Schools v.
 Mergens, and Equality Foundation of Greater Cincinnati v.
 Cincinnati at the United States Supreme Court; and Moore v.
 ACLU of Alabama at the Alabama Supreme Court.

 Prior to coming to the National Legal Foundation, Mr. Fitschen was employed by the American Center for Law and Justice in a variety of capacities including Policy Assistant, Assistant Director of Publications, Coordinator of Special Events, and Assistant to the Executive Director.
 Mr. Fitschen has been a teacher, a business owner, and has worked for two Fortune 100 companies.

 Mr. Fitschen has appeared on the Today Show, CNN, BBC radio, Family News in Focus, and numerous other local, national, and international radio and television shows.
 He has been interviewed for scores of newspaper and magazine articles.